jmatsu/license-list-plugin/README.md

 ## Limitations

 - Only for Android application projects.
-I think Java project support should also be supported but not yet planned.
+    - I think Java project support should also be supported but not yet planned.
-- Sharing configuration between variants is not supported.
+- Sharing configuration between variants
+- Modification detection

 ## Contributing